-6 Conclusions
+6. Conclusions

 We have presented a sub-linear, approximate nearest subspace search method.
 A single general mapping from subspaces to points was described (with various optimizations), allowing both query and database items to be subspaces, the query to be of a different dimension than the database items, and the database items themselves to vary in dimensions.
 Once mapped, standard ANN methods can be used to efficiently search the database for nearest neighbors.
-We believe this method useful for a wide range of applications, and indeed demonstrated its capabilities in a range of experiments.
+We believe this method useful for a wide range of applications, and indeed demonstrated its performance on both synthetic and real data.
 We now plan both to further improve the quality of our mapping to obtain faster search times, and in addition explore various additional problems where it might be applied.